Get Matched With Cybersecurity Programs

 Step 1: Is this career for me?

-Before you launch a career in Occupational Therapy, it is absolutely vital to know that this career is what you want for your life.
-You should have a range of skills and abilities that include a scientific mindset.
-To graduate with a degree in Occupational Therapy, you will need to master knowledge of a vast array of medical knowledge including anatomy, diseases, and more.
+Before you launch a career in occupational therapy, it is absolutely vital to know that this career is what you want for your life.
+You should have a range of skills and abilities, including a scientific mindset.
+To graduate with a degree in occupational therapy, you will need to master knowledge of a vast array of medical knowledge including anatomy, diseases, and more.

 Step 2: Education